[5 MIN READ]

 You’re never too old to start a new journey

-As the saying goes, “It’s never too late to be what you might have been.”
-Which is a poetic way of saying you can pursue long-held interests, new hobbies and even dormant dreams, and be all the better for it.
+As the saying goes, “It’s never too late to be what you might have been" – a poetic way of saying you can pursue long-held interests, new hobbies, and even dormant dreams.
+And you can be all the better for it.

 Whether you’re making the transition out of full-time work, are already retired or are thinking of pursuing an entirely new vocation, there may be no better time than now.
 Here are some tips to get you started on your journey.

 Staying busy may be better for your brain

 Do you feel you’re most energetic and positive when you have a number of things to do?
 You may be onto something.

 Recent research suggests that one of the best ways to keep your brain sharp as you age may be staying busy.
 Over the last few years, scientists have encouraged older adults to engage in activities that offer mental challenges.
 This newer study shows that you may get the same kind of benefits from having a full schedule of events that are meaningful to you.

 Of the adults aged 50 to 89 who took part in the study, researchers found that having a schedule full of rewarding activities was linked to: